-• Implement Request for Qualification process: This prequalification process for potential BEAD vendors is phase one of the Subgrantee Selection process and will identify broadband providers eligible to participate in the BEAD last-mile deployment program.
+- The division will present proposed legislative changes to the N.C.
+General Assembly intended to align state programs with BEAD requirements when the legislative session begins in April. - Implement Request for Qualification process: This pre-qualification process for potential BEAD vendors is phase one of the Subgrantee Selection process and will identify broadband providers eligible to participate in the BEAD last-mile deployment programs. - Updates made to Initial Proposal to incorporate state legislative changes.